 When you are 10, you are thinking only about what you want to do this weekend with your friends.
 You are certainly not thinking about retirement.
 However, the reality is that they need to understand this.

-As adults, we know that relying upon the government to take care of us when retire is not the wisest retirement plan.
+As adults, we know that relying on the government to take care of us when retire is not the wisest retirement plan.
 Who knows if social security will even be around by the time our kids hit retirement age.
 We have to take charge of our own retirement and plan accordingly.

 You’ve already discussed the importance of saving money.
 Kids understand that this is to pay for things in the future.
 We also talk about a budget and paying expenses with our paycheck.
 The way to explain this to kids is by asking them how would they pay for something if they were not working anymore?
 Who would pay the electric bill?
 How would they buy food?
 Help them understand that even though it is still a long way off, they need to save a now so that they can live later on.